lkai1/finland-top10-cities-weather/README.md

-I need to add css for now, later i will expand the project.
+React application.
-Showing weather of cities in finland, updates every hour on refresh.
+Showing weather of cities in finland.
+Later i will expand the project.